jeyshreesaravanan-sketch/Ex.NO-6-Implementing-a-GAN-Hands-on-project-to-understand-and-implement-a-GAN./README.md

 ## Conclusion:
-Thus successfully implemented and trained a GAN that learns to generate realistic CIFAR-10 images through adversarial training.
+Thus successfully implemented and trained a GAN that learns to generate realistic CIFAR-10 images through adversarial training